 Identification and Habitat

-Harbour ragworm are much smaller than the king ragworm, growing to a maximum of 10cm (4 inches) in length, but are often much smaller than this.
-The colour is usually red/orange to brown but can change to greenish in the breeding season – the scientific name diversicolor comes from this.
+Harbour ragworm are much smaller than the king ragworm, growing to a maximum of 10cm (4 inches) in length, but are often around half this size.
+The colour is usually red/orange to brown but can change to greenish in the breeding season.
 A clear red blood vessel is often visible running along the centre of the body.
-Harbour ragworm are found in the in the intertidal zone in – as their name suggests – sheltered inshore areas such as coves, estuaries and sandy areas within harbours.
-They can also be found surprising far up rivers in areas where suitable sand/mud provides a suitable habitat.
+Harbour ragworm are found in the intertidal zone in – as their name suggests – sheltered inshore areas such as coves, estuaries and sandy areas within harbours.
+They can also be found surprising far up rivers in areas where suitable sand or mud provides a suitable habitat.

 Collecting and Buying Maddies

 For anglers who are not able to dig their own harbour ragworms then it can be difficult to find this bait.
-Most tackle shops don’t sell harbour ragworms as standard, although they may supply them on an occasional basis or be able to order them in.
+Most tackle shops don’t usually sell harbour ragworms, although they may supply them on an occasional basis or be able to order them in.
 There is a number on online bait retailers who may also be able to supply harbour ragworms through the post.

 Storing Harbour Ragworm

-Live harbour ragworm are best stored in shallow trays with a small amount of seawater – enough so that the worms are not fully submerged.
-It is difficult to predict how long harbour ragworm will last in these conditions but it can certainly be several days or longer.
-If they are not kept in a cool garage, shed or other similar place then they are only likely to last a day or two at the most.
-Wherever harbour ragworm are stored it is necessary to change the water regularly – at least once a day – with seawater which is at the same temperature as the water the worms are stored in.
-This means that anglers storing harbour ragworm in the fridge will need to also keep a bottle or container of fresh seawater in the fridge as well.
-Broken worms should be stored in a separate tray and any dead worms should be disposed of immediately.
+Live harbour ragworm which are wrapped in newspaper and kept in the fridge are likely to only remain in good condition for less than a day.
+They are best stored in the fridge in shallow trays with a small amount of seawater inside – enough so that the worms are not fully submerged, with a very light cloth which is soaked in refrigerated seawater placed over the worms.
+It is difficult to predict how long harbour ragworm will last in these conditions but it can certainly be several days or longer if the water is replaced with fresh refrigerated seawater daily.
+Broken or damaged worms should be stored in a separate tray and any dead worms should be disposed of immediately.
 Dead or broken worms can easily spoil a supply of healthy worms if they are not removed.

 Harbour ragworm as a top bait for flatfish such as dab, plaice and flounder, with size 4 – 1 hooks in a fine wire pattern such as Aberdeen being the best choice to avoid damaging the small, delicate worms – Cronus Black Aberdeen Hooks are a good option.
 They are also effective for a wide range of other species such as cod, pollock, whiting and especially bass will take them.
-When targeting these species is can be a good idea to use larger worms and step up to size 1/0 or 2/0 hooks in a stronger pattern, such as Kamasan B950u Uptide Hooks.
+When targeting these species is can be a good idea to use larger worms and step up to size 1/0 or 2/0 hooks in a stronger pattern, such as Mustad Long Shank Beak Baitholder Hooks.
 Alternatively, if larger species are being targeted then harbour ragworms can be used to tip off other baits such as peeler crab, squid or mackerel strip.
-Anglers fishing for mullet also use harbour ragworms, or even small sections of worms as an effective bait, and they can also be float fished for species such as wrasse.
-Due to their small size they can be useful for anglers using small hooks to fish for small species such as pouting, poor cod and rocking, while competition anglers often use this bait to try and catch a small (and potentially match winning) specimen when the larger fish are not biting.
+Anglers fishing for mullet also use harbour ragworms or even small sections of harbour ragworms as an effective bait, and they can also be float fished for species such as wrasse.
+Due to their small size, they can be useful for anglers using small hooks to fish for species such as pouting, poor cod and rocking, while competition anglers often use this bait to try and catch a small (and potentially match-winning) specimen when the larger fish are not biting.